 Examining the districtwide themes in more depth revealed the following four overall areas of focus essential for consideration by the District.
 High priority, districtwide perspectives expressed during internal and external listening sessions are delineated under each focus area.
-They helped to inform retreat participants.
+They helped to inform the development of Strategic Directions for the Comprehensive Master Plan.